 Abilities: Ability to meet and deal with the public effectively and appropriately; ability to communicate clearly, both orally and in writing; ability to operate a computer; ability to maintain confidential information; ability to maintain, manage, and organize records; ability to deal appropriately with City employees, City officials and the public.
 Ability to identify, follow up, and follow through on errors .
 Ability to work independently.

-Other: Working knowledge of parliamentary procedure, Roberts Rules of Order, rules of the Board of Alderman, and relevant state laws including, but not limited to, the open meeting law and the conflict of interest law.
+Other: Working knowledge of parliamentary procedure, Roberts Rules of Order, rules of the City Council, and relevant state laws including, but not limited to, the open meeting law and the conflict of interest law.

 The work environment involves everyday discomforts typical of offices, with occasional exposure to outside elements.
 Noise or physical surroundings may be distracting, but conditions are generally not unpleasant.
-Employee may be required to work beyond normal business hours to attend evening meetings.
+Employee will be required to attend evening meetings.